evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor/_index.md

 You can choose between two sound systems on the Volvo EX90 Twin Motor.

-- With the High Performance, you get eight speakers with a max system output of 200 watts.
+- **High Performance**: This system features eight speakers and delivers a maximum output of 200 watts.
-- With the Bowers & Wilkins, you get 25 speakers with a max system output of 1610 watts.
+- **Bowers & Wilkins**: This system features 25 speakers and delivers a maximum output of 1610 watts.

-The model has 4 USB-C connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights